LoQiseaking69/LoQiseaking69/README.md

   </a>
 </p>

-here is my student/ [personal GitHub profile ](https://github.com/agreene90)
+also, here is my student/ [personal GitHub profile ](https://github.com/agreene90)

 Feel free to explore, guess, and have fun with the concepts you find here.
 Let's forge new paths in the realm of AI together.